Bipolar Disorder

 Therapists at CBTDenver also draw from techniques in Cognitive Behavior Therapy, Acceptance and Commitment Therapy, Dialectical Behavior Therapy, and Mindfulness-Based therapies to create a skill set specific to the client’s unique needs.

-Skills are aimed to reducing the risk of manic/hypomanic and depressive episodes and creating a productive and meaningful life.
+Skills are aimed to reducing the risk of manic/hypomanic and depressive episodes and creating a productive and meaningful life, both in the short term and the long term.